kibuchijw/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### The Last Digit

-* The program Assigne a randon number to the variable `number` each time it executes
+* The program Assigns a randon number to the variable `number` each time it executes
 * It then prints `number's` last digit whilst checking whether it is less than 6 and not 0

+### I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game

+* The program prints the ASCII alphabet, in lowercase, not followed by a new line